toggenation/cert-checker/README.md

-# Send an Alert when SSL is Nearing Certificate Expiry
+# Send an Email Alert when SSL is Nearing Certificate Expiry

-## Usage
+## Setup

 Clone this repo then
 ```sh